WHEN IN TUSCANY…

 Here’s what happens next.

 If you have not walked from the rose garden to Arcetri, you are severely missing out on one of the most glorious walks in the entire centre.
 Arcetri and Pian dei Giullari are the dreamiest, with open expansive views of olive groves.
 This is where I like to stay when I visit, and when I lived in San Niccolo, I used to do this walk sometimes twice a day.
 It is therapy, defined.
 Tall stone walls you ache to see behind, enormous gates that open once in a while for a sneaky view, the scent of jasmine and moss even off-season.
 Views of Firenze, views of the hills, views of distant villas that you’d pinch yourself to own one day.
 Boboli is lovely, sure, but it’s really all about the area outside the centre.
 Likewise Fiesole is charming and the walk up there is (very) steep but rewarding with gorgeous views, however, there are no tourists in Arcetri.
 If you’re hungry up in Pian dei Giullari you can have a lovely lunch at Trattoria Omero.
 Also with a charming view.
-There is no really gorgeous hotel in this neighbourhood so I of course have added that to my to-do list.
+There is no really gorgeous hotel in this neighbourhood so I of course have added this to my to-do list.

-Okay moving toward Lucca because now my pears are poached and I’ve got just 10 minute before I need to scoot.
+Okay moving toward Lucca because now my pears are poached and I’ve got just 10 minutes before I need to scoot.

 I’ve been to Lucca a few times and stayed for a few weeks this past October.
 I had a chance to get to know it quite well and understand its rhythms and talk to many residents.
 It’s a very livable city, elegant and well-maintained, though I don’t think one needs to stay as long as I did.
 My favourite part is le mure or the green loop around it, which is incredibly unique.
 The fortress-like walls on which the green pathway sits were built during the Renaissance.
 This is not your average footpath.
 It’s wide, it’s a decent distance if you’re a runner and want to do it twice, and it’s poetically picturesque.
 A line of symmetrical trees blocks the traffic beyond, so when le mure are abundant with leaves, it’s almost as if you’re in the country.
 In the distance, the Alpi Apuane relinquish that mountain-calm we all love so much, and are often snowcapped come wintertime.
 I prefer walking on le mure over walking through the centre, if I may be so honest.
+I also made a few trips to nearby gardens, like Villa Reale.
+Absolutely 1000% worth exploring the giardini of the Lucchese countryside.
+If you’ve met me, you know, this woman loves a tree.
+Loves a flower.
+Loves a weeping willow.
+Loves the colour green.
+In my next life, I’ll return as a gardener.
+If you’ve read Sounds of Feeling, you know.
+Me and flowers, we go deep.

 For fruit, yes I stopped often at Gino Frutta but again, honesty prevails; my preferred places for produce were Ortrofrutta Lucca, where I went almost every day.
 There is also a great organic farmers market on Sundays just outside the centre where you can wait in line for an hour while everyone takes their sweet time, but the prices are just other worldly cheap and it is worth the snails pace.
 You could buy enough for a family of four for two weeks for the price of 4 match lattes in London.
 Something like that :)

 Yes Borgo Pignano is gorgeous and Mike Moritz is a legend for bringing it to fruition, but I have an aversion toward properties that feel so very discovered by the Americani and Inglesi.
 A few summers ago I stayed at Le Fontanelle and I cannot describe to you the charm and the beauty.
 Are the rooms perfect……. mmmm but don’t pay so much attention.
 Just stay there.
 Service— impeccable.
-There are two properties on the property.
+There are two properties on the estate.
 The grounds are magnificent.
 Just go, enjoy, then go to Pignano, so you can have the best of both worlds.